Hannalysis/100DaysOfCode/README.md

 --- Day 70 ---
 2025-01-03

-Today I contined with my personal project.
+Today I continued with my personal project.

 I started with creating a main js file, to import my dataset to and to add an id element to each entry.
 I then linked each file to make sure they could communicate with one another, and to ensure when running the html file on a live server, it's able to log all of the data entries.